 United Response does not carry out work outside of the UK, nor does it seek to procure employees, supplies or services from outside the EU.

-United Response also operates a whistleblowing process whereby staff confidentially report if they have concerns over slavery and trafficking in the workplace.
+United Response also operates a whistleblowing process whereby staff can confidentially report if they have concerns over slavery and trafficking in the workplace.
 Staff can also seek advice from senior officers should they have any concerns.

 As a leading social care provider in the UK, our policies reflect our commitment to acting ethically and with integrity in all our trading relationships.